apprenda/sample-webapidb/README.md

-# WebAPI REST Service with a SQL Server backend
+# WebAPI REST Service with a SQL Server Backend
 This sample application consists of a WebAPI REST service with a SQL Server backend used to track locations for offices.

 The application uses standard modern libraries like MVC and Entity Framework.
 Additionally, there is a SQL Script for DBaaS deployment through the platform.